 Keep alcoholic beverages out of reach of dogs, and do not leave your drink unattended.
 Consumption of alcoholic beverages can cause dogs to exhibit neurologic symptoms—including coma, in severe cases.

-3. Heat
+3. Heat and humidity

 In most areas of the country, 4th of July is accompanied by sweltering summer heat.
 That’s why it’s important to be aware of heat stroke in dogs, which is a life-threatening medical emergency.
-Symptoms of heat stress in dogs—the stage before heat stroke—include panting, drooling, and weakness.
-Additionally, the dog may seem disoriented, experience vomiting and/or diarrhea, and even collapse.
-Breeds with flat faces, such as Bulldogs and Pugs, are at a greater risk for heat stroke.

-4. Insect repellants
+4. Insect repellents

 Keeping your dog current on monthly veterinary-prescribed heartworm and flea/tick prevention is the best solution to combatting insects.
 Also, if you spray insect repellant on yourself, be sure to do so in a well ventilated area away from dogs.